USA Customs Clearance Logo White

 APHIS has statutory authority for the protection of rosewood under the following federal statutes:

-• A law that makes it illegal to import or trade any genus of rosewood if found to violate the law.
+• The Lacey Act: A law that makes it illegal to import or trade any genus of rosewood if found to violate the law.

-• This act consolidates all existing USDA laws into a single comprehensive law.
+• Plant Protection Act: This act consolidates all existing USDA laws into a single comprehensive law.
 Giving the USDA the ability to regulate, restrict, or prohibit the import of rosewood.

-A Plant & Plant Product Declaration is required before the arrival of your goods at a U.S. port.
+A Plant & Plant Product Declaration is also required before your shipment can be processed at a U.S. port.
 This form is accessible electronically through the Automatic Broker Interface (ABI).
-You can also submit a paper form to show the Customs Border Patrol (CBP).
+You can also submit a paper form to show Customs and Border Protection (CBP).

 30 Minute Licensed Expert Consulting Will Personally Guide You